Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 You will need to have the [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/) (JDK) installed.

 You will need the Eclipse IDE.
-I will use [Visual Studio Code](https://code.visualstudio.com).

-Note: I do not mind if you use other IDEs or other editors to write Java code, e.g., Visual Studio Code.
+Note: I do not mind if you use other IDEs or other text editors to write Java code, e.g., [Visual Studio Code](https://code.visualstudio.com).
 However, if you intend to take CS 102, you should know that some instructors require students to use Eclipse.

 ---